DIT 1105 - Introduction to Nutrition & Dietetics

 DIT 2740 - Foodservice Practicum II

 Hands-on experience completed in an institutional foodservice setting.
 Covers five major aspects of human resource management: planning, organizing, directing, controlling and evaluating and the tools used to assist with organizational performance.
 Includes marketing of services, budget concerns and cost control measures while maintaining quality service within regulatory guidelines.
-Five hours per week at assigned practicum site.
+Five directed-practice hours per week at assigned site.

 DIT 2845 - Medical Nutrition Therapy II